Scotty Doesn't Know

 "Scotty Doesn't Know" is a song written and performed by the American rock band Lustra.
-Originally written for the 2004 film EuroTrip, the song contains numerous humorous sexual references to how Scotty's girlfriend, Fiona, has been cheating on him for an extended period of time, although Scotty remains oblivious.
+Originally written for the 2004 film EuroTrip, the song contains numerous mocking sexual references to how Scotty's girlfriend, Fiona, has been cheating on him for an extended period of time, although Scotty remains oblivious.
 Lyrically, the song is inspired by the real-life story of the band's high school friend Sheridon, whose middle name was Scotty, and is written from the perspective of the person with whom she is having the affair.
 The song was eventually released on Lustra's 2006 album Left for Dead.
 The song peaked at #53 on the U.S. Billboard Pop chart, #39 on the Digital Songs chart and at #75 on the Hot 100, mainly due to the high number of digital downloads.

 EuroTrip

 In the film EuroTrip, Scotty (Scott Mechlowicz) is dumped by his girlfriend Fiona (Kristin Kreuk) for a band's lead singer (Matt Damon).
 The band performs the song at a party Scotty is attending and the song is praised by many characters in the film (including Scotty's parents and eventually Scotty himself) as being "catchy".
 The song becomes something of a popular phenomenon, appearing on the radio and across the world; in Bratislava, the song has been remixed and is playing in a popular nightclub.
 By the end of the film, it has become so widespread and popular that Scotty's best friend Cooper is able to use it as his cell phone ring tone.